lutteropp/EPISummary/README.md

 Use the PDFs!
 I once started, but never finished the LaTeX version.

-(The Honors Class summary will be updated once I get access to a large scanner again...)
+(The Honors Class summary file will be updated once I get access to a large scanner again...)